Elected Office: Pennsylvania State Treasurer

 Between 1992 and 1993, Joe served as Deputy Mayor for Policy and Planning in Philadelphia under Rendell.
 He helped devise initiatives that helped resolve a $1.25 billion cumulative deficit.
 The New York Times hailed this nationally-acclaimed financial recovery as “the most stunning turnaround” in American municipal history.
 In addition to his career in government, Joe has served in a variety of high profile civic posts.
 In 2005, he co-chaired the Greater Philadelphia bid for the 2016 Olympic Games.
 A former successful small business owner, he serves on several corporate boards, and he served as a Distinguished Visiting Fellow in Public Policy at Drexel University.

 Raised in Berwick, PA, Joe graduated from Wyoming Seminary high school.
-After graduating with honors from the University of Pennsylvania, Joe studied at Oxford as a Rhodes Scholar.
+After graduating with honors from the University of Pennsylvania with a degree in Economics and History, Joe studied at Oxford as a Rhodes Scholar.
 He lives with his wife, Carolyn P. Short, in Flourtown, Pennsylvania; they have four children.